The 16 Best Makeup Brush Cleaners, According to Beauty Experts

 Best makeup brush cleaner for removing concealer: BeautyBlender Liquid Beautycleanser

 New York City-based makeup artist Mary Wiles swears by this cleansing liquid from BeautyBlender—the same brand behind those cute little hot pink makeup sponges, another makeup artist favorite.
 She says it’s best from removing cakey concealer from brushes.
 Its demineralized water and natural sea salt gets the job done as it detoxifies brushes, plus its lavender scent soothes the senses and provides aromatherapy benefits.
-Now that you know one of the secrets to maintaining healthy, glowing skin, find out which makeup mistakes are seriously aging your face.

 - Marcia Williams, makeup artist and founder of Embellish Beauty Concepts